hmcts/idam-forgerock-notify-client/README.md

 * 1.1 - User java opts rather than the system evn variables.
 * 1.2 - Banish json from dependencies to stop interference with Forgerock's libs.
 * 1.3 - Add release notes.
 Introduce dependency shadowing for a number of dependencies to reduce potential interference.
+* 1.4 - Add support for language-specific notifications - English and bi-lingual (English and Welsh).

 ## Distribution
 Released jars of all versions are available here: